dmh126/react-adsk-forge-viewer-ts/README.md

-			onDocumentLoadSuccess={onDocumentLoadSuccess} // selects a 2D viewable instead of the default one viewableOptions={viewableOptions} // sets an offset Z axis to 25 extensions=[ExampleExtension] // loads an example extension imported from file />
+			onDocumentLoadSuccess={onDocumentLoadSuccess} // selects a 2D viewable instead of the default one viewableOptions={viewableOptions} // sets an offset Z axis to 25 extensions=[ExampleExtension] // loads an example extension imported from file activeTool={ExampleTool} // registers and activates a ToolInterface imported from file />
 	)